 Even though sightings of the Ahool have been happening for decades, there are very few officially reported sightings.
-Many of the sightings comprise tales and local legends.
+Many of the sightings consist of tales and local legends.
 There is little evidence for scientists to work with, however, that doesn’t mean that the Ahool doesn’t exist.
-Some say that the Ahool isn’t a cryptid, but was really just an animal.
+Some say that the Ahool wasn’t a cryptid, but was really just an animal.
 There isn’t a known animal that matches the description of the Ahool, however, they claim that fear made people exaggerate the size.
 Some critics say that it could be a Spotted Wood-owl.
 A Spotted Wood-owl is a little under 2 ft tall with wings that expand around 4 ft.
 This is obviously smaller than the Ahool, however, they say that the viewers were exaggerating the size.
-Others claim that this isn’t likely because there is too great of a difference between the size of the Spotted Wood-owl and the Ahool for there to be a mixup.
+Others claim that this isn’t likely because there is too great of a difference between the size of the Spotted Wood-owl and the Ahool for there to be any confusion.

 Even though this cryptid isn’t widely known, the tale of its sightings continues to spread through the towns of the locals in Java.
 It could be possible that the Ahool is an undiscovered species that has a small population.
 There have been new species discovered in this decade, so this is a possibility.
 What is your opinion on the Ahool?
 Do you believe the Ahool existed?
 Do you believe it was a misunderstanding?
 Let me know in the comments below.